Glenda J Ashleigh

 If you are Australian born, apply to the Births, Deaths and Marriages in the Australian State/Territory of your birth to change your name by legal process.
 Either purchase a Certified Copy of your Birth Certificate showing a notation of your new name, or apply for a Change of Name Certificate.

-Who do we need to inform after our wedding?
+Who do we need to inform of our legal marriage after our wedding?